Around 3% of the government’s 12 million state pension forecasts since 2016 have been incorrect.

-In a letter to Royal London's policy director Steve Webb, pension minister Guy Opperman admitted that there had been "significant" problems with incorrect state pension forecasts.
+Pensions minister Guy Opperman admitted that there had been “significant” problems with incorrect state pension forecasts, in a letter to Royal London’s policy director Steve Webb.

 It was noted that problems with HMRC data meant that around 3% of the government’s 12 million state pension forecasts since 2016 had been incorrect.

 The government’s faulty forecasts were communicated to 350,000 pensioners who, as a result, may have been planning their retirement using wrong figures.

 The issue first came to light following several reports in the press from members of the public claiming to have received incorrect or inconsistent forecasts.

 Some of the forecasts were £1,500 higher than members of the public had previously expected, causing confusion for those attempting work out what they would have to live on in retirement.